|Forest of Dean Pubs - Cinderford

-This particular establishment has been difficult to research and, consequently, its precise location has yet to be determined.
-The accompanying image of a traditional style shop which is located at the junction of the High Street and Wesley Road – and directly opposite the building that was once the Jovial Colliers pub – could possibly be the premises listed without having a name.
+This accompanying image is of a traditional style shop which is located at the junction of the High Street and Wesley Road – and directly opposite the building that was once the Jovial Colliers pub – could possibly be the premises listed without having a name.
 Or perhaps not.

 Thomas Cook was the owner of this property, which was listed as a beer house with a licence for off-sales only in 1891 and 1903.
 With an annual rateable value of £22.10s.0d. it was certainly not too basic, although the higher rates could simply be an indication that it was located near the town centre.
 William Bingle was the occupier at the time and in the 1902 Kelly’s Directory he is described as a beer retailer.
 In another reference he is credited as being an agent for the Nailsworth Brewery Company – although not necessarily operating from this establishment.

 Steam Mills is located just to the north of Cinderford on the A4151 road, not far from the junction with the A4136 at Nailbridge.
 The name given to the pub might have been a reference to a winding engine at the nearby Northern United Colliery.

 The Gloucester Journal reported that the Old Engine, Upper Bilson, East Dean was to be sold by auction on Monday, the 18th day of April 1870.
 As the Forest Steam Flour Mills and Brewery had been set up in Mitcheldean by Thomas Wintle in March 1869 can we assume that the Old Engine was one of the first pubs to be acquired by the Forest Brewery?
 Francis Wintle is listed as the owner in of the Old Engine in 1891 and 1903 when the annual rateable value of the alehouse was set at £30.0s.0d.
 It closed at 11pm.